 To fix this, you can set a Custom scaling size which would remain the same for both your main and secondary display.
 It won’t be changed by Windows whenever you connect an external display.
 This would lead to your icons staying in place the way you see them on your laptop.

-However, you should keep in mind that this leads to your laptop screen and your external display being rendered with the same custom scaling size.
+However, you should keep in mind that this leads to your laptop screen and your external display being rendered with the same custom scaling size set by you.
 In simple terms, everything on your external display would appear slightly bigger as Windows is forcing your external display to scale to 125% instead of 100%.

 Set Custom Scaling in Windows 10

 To set the custom scaling in Windows 10 you can do the following,

 Press the Windows + R shortcut key and then type the following command in the Run dialog.